-- 1 Address specific matters delegated to it by the Board of Directors. - 2 Make recommendations thereon to the Board and make decisions based on authorities specifically delegated by the Board. - 3 Review and approve business and investment opportunities and proposals, credit, major procurement, and outsourcing matters, as may be delegated by the Board.
+- 1- Address specific matters delegated to it by the Board of Directors. - 2- Make recommendations thereon to the Board and make decisions based on authorities specifically delegated by the Board. - 3- Review and approve business and investment opportunities and proposals, credit, major procurement, and outsourcing matters, as may be delegated by the Board.

-The Company should hold a minimum of four Executive Committee meetings during each year.
-During the year, four meetings of the Executive Committee were held.
+The Company should hold a minimum of four Executive Committee meetings annually as per internal Corporate Governance code.
+During the year, three meetings of the Executive Committee were held.
 The following table summarises the information about the members attendance in the Executive Committee meetings:

-Members 02-Jun-22 04-Oct-22 01-Dec-22 26-Dec-22 % Attended
+Members 01-Jun-2023 19-Oct-2023 27-Dec-2023 % Attended

-Mr. Ebrahim Mohamed Ali Zainal ~ \ \ ✓ < 100%
+Mr. Ebrahim Mohamed Ali Zainal 1 100%

-Mr. Yusuf Saleh Abdulla Alsaleh ✓ ✓ - 100%
+Mr. Yusuf Saleh Abdulla Alsaleh ✓ 100%

-Dr. Esam Abdulla Yousif Fakhro ✓ / ✓ ✓ 100%
+Dr. Esam Abdulla Yousif Fakhro V / ✓ 100%

-Mr. Jehad Yusuf Abdullah Amin ✓ ✓ ✓ V 100%
+Mr. Jehad Yusuf Abdullah Amin $\sim$ V 100%